 In addition to inheritance tax avoidance and other death benefits, there are other potential benefits that can come from annuities, such as tax deferral, tax-advantaged income, and guaranteed income, Sadowsky says.

 But, as with many investments, annuities are complex products, and they aren’t for everybody.
 If you’re considering an annuity, it’s important to educate yourself on the benefits and disadvantages.
-You can also contact an annuity specialist.

 In addition to annuities, you can also use an irrevocable trust to avoid probate because, unlike revocable living trusts, you can’t pull assets in these trusts back into your estate, Sadowsky says.